 - Damaged reflexes

-Head pressing isn’t a sign of one particular neurological disorder, but it is always a sign that you should bring your cat to the vet immediately!
-Head pressing in cats can be a sign of various different disorders, including:
+Head pressing isn’t a sign of one particular neurological disorder, but it is always a sign that you should bring your cat to see us immediately.
+In cats, it can be a sign of various different disorders, including:

 - Head trauma